szabgab/perlmaven.com/sites/en/pages/how-to-capture-and-save-warnings-in-perl.md

 Or can you?

-<b>You can catch the warnings before they are printed to the screen.</b>
+**You can catch the warnings before they are printed to the screen.**

 ## Signals